 Bay Theatre Players are delighted to announce that the mid-year production for 2018 will comprise four monologues from Alan Bennett’s famous ‘Talking Heads’ series.
 On stage from 20 - 29 July 2018.
 7:30pm 20, 21, 27 & 28 July and 2:00pm 22, 24, 28 & 29 July.
 All four one-act plays will be performed at each show.

-Tickets will be on sale on line from 23 June 2018.
-Also available from 10am - 12 noon on Saturdays only at the theatre box office from 23 June 2018.
+Tickets will be on sale on line now.
+Also available from 10am - 12 noon on Saturdays only at the theatre box office at 33 Gregory Street Batemans Bay.

 Adult $20.30; Concession $18.30; Group of 20 or more $17.30.

 Written by British playwright Alan Bennett, author of many well-known works including ‘Lady in the Van’, ‘The History Boys’ and ‘The Madness of George III’, the ‘Talking Heads’ series of one-act plays were first produced for BBC TV in the 1980s.